-This is perhaps the most significant new feature of version 3.
+This window provides useful feedback to the ringer both during and after ringing.
 What is not evident from the static image shown here is that the graphic scrolls smoothly during ringing to provide a constant reference.
 After ringing (or during) the ringer's own line can be superimposed on the perfect blue line and provides a great way to address specific mistakes in the striking.
 Errors bars (blue for early, red for late) show the magnitude.

 In the above image, for example, the ringer (ringing the 2nd to a course of Grandsire Triples) is consistently holding up too much when leaving the lead, but nevertheless failing to reach the back on time, before holding up too much again prior to coming back down.
 These errors can be pointed out in an entirely objective way that is immediately clear to the ringer.